z399/Android-privacy-guide/README.md

 - [Bromite](https://www.bromite.org/) - is Chromium plus ad blocking and enhanced privacy

-- [Brave](https://www.brave.com/) - (android version) The browser blocks ads and website trackers, and provides a way for users to send cryptocurrency contributions in the form of Basic Attention Tokens to websites and content creators.
-Based on chromium

 - [Tor Browser](https://www.torproject.org) - (android version) isolates each website you visit so third-party trackers and ads can't follow you.
 Any cookies automatically clear when you're done browsing.
 So will your browsing history.

-- [Firefox](https://www.mozilla.org/en-US/firefox/new/)- (android version) is a free and open-source web browser, which respects your privacy
+- [Vanadium](https://github.com/GrapheneOS/Vanadium)- (android version) is is a privacy and security hardened variant of Chromium providing the WebView (used by other apps to render web content) and standard browser for [GrapheneOS](https://grapheneos.org/).
 * Our pick - **Bromite**

 ## Youtube Client